twollnik/YETI/docs/user/data_formats.rst

     - Moped = mopeds
     - M = motorcycles

 - *VehPercOfCat*: The percentage of the vehicle with regard to all vehicles of its category.
+Should be between 0 and 1.
 - *NumberOfAxles*: The number of axles for the given vehicle.
 This is only relevant for vehicles belonging to one of these categories: ``S``, ``R``, or ``B``.
 This column needs to be present, however its contents are only used for the Strategy ``PMNonExhaustStrategy``.
 So if you don't have the number of axles data, you can leave the